OGGM/oggm/docs/installing-oggm-windows.rst

     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-Afterwards you will also be asked to restart Windows.
+Afterwards you will be asked to restart Windows.

 Check WSL
 ~~~~~~~~~